The best sports massage oils for sports massages

 FirstAid4Sport’s sports massage oil is beautifully relaxing while perfect for muscle stimulation and blood flow at the same time.

-A combination of grapeseed, peppermint, lemongrass, lavender and rosemary essential oils enhance its therapeutic qualities and reduce any aches and pains lingering from exercise.
+A combination of grapeseed, peppermint, lemongrass, lavender and rosemary essential oils enhances its therapeutic qualities and reduces any aches and pains lingering from exercise.

 Lemongrass essential oil, in particular, is renowned for its anti-inflammatory properties, too, making this product a great choice for sprains as well as tendon and ligament niggles.

-Click here to learn more about specialist personal trainer insurance with Insure4Sport and get an online quote today.
+Find out more about specialist sports massage insurance through Insure4Sport and get an online quote today.